bueler/math302/week6.md

 This week, **proctored Midterm 1** must be done on Tuesday, Wednesday, or Thursday!
 It **covers sections 1.1, 1.2, 1.3, 2.1, 2.2, 2.3, 2.4, 2.6, 3.1, and 3.2**

-As illustrated on the sample Midterm (see [week 5](week5)), the problems on the midterm are very much like the problems you have seen on Quizzes and WebAssign homework.
+As illustrated on the sample Midterm---see [Week 5](week5)---the problems on the midterm are very much like the problems you have seen on Quizzes and WebAssign homework.

 There is no Mini-Project this week, neither assigned nor due.

 Regarding new content, _not covered on Midterm 1_, we start into second-order differential equations.
 (And higher order, but if you can handle second order then higher is just more of the same ideas.)
 Section 4.1 is _important_ terminology and theory, which is the framework into which the various methods in latter sections is put.
-Then we do section 4.3 on constant-coefficient ODEs; in [week 7](week7) we get back to section 4.2.
+Then we do section 4.3 on constant-coefficient ODEs; in [Week 7](week7) we get back to section 4.2.

 ### Monday 2/18
 * blank slides for section 4.1 _BUELER TODO_